 Obtaining a mortgage requires a lot of documentation, multiple forms, financial records, third-party paperwork; not to mention multiple layers of inspection to verify your information is accurate.
 Financial changes during your loan process can invalidate paperwork and delay your loan closing.
-Here are four ways to avoid loan processing setbacks.
+Here are four ways to avoid delays in the loan process.

 No. 1: Inform lender of a job change ASAP.

 You submit pay stubs and W2’s to your lender, but, right before closing, your lender may request employment verification from your employer.
 If your job or income status changes, this can potentially create a holdup in the loan process; or worse, your loan may be denied, even if you were pre-approved.
 A job change requires updated documentation and approval verification.
 Some jobs have a probationary period, which too may affect your loan approval process.
-If you are planning a job change, let your lender know as early as possible.
+If you are planning a job change, let your lender know as early as possible as this can also help you avoid delays.

 No. 2: Resist increasing debt.